schxslt/schxslt2/README.md

 ### schxslt:expand-text as xs:boolean

-When set to boolean ```true```, the validation stylesheet globally enables text value templates and you may use them in assertion or diagnostic messages.
+When set to boolean ```true```, the validation stylesheet globally enables text value templates, and you may use them in assertion or diagnostic messages.
 Defaults to ```false```.

 ### schxslt:fail-early as xs:boolean

-When set to boolean ```true```, the validation stylesheets stops as soon as it encounters the first failed assertion or successful report.
+When set to boolean ```true```, the validation stylesheet stops as soon as it encounters the first failed assertion or successful report.
 Defaults to ```false```.

 ### schxslt:terminate-validation-on-error as xs:boolean

-When set to boolean ```true```, the validation stylesheets terminates the XSLT processor when it encounters a dynamic error.
+When set to boolean ```true```, the validation stylesheet terminates the XSLT processor when it encounters a dynamic error.
 Defaults to ```true```.

 ## Enhancements